otwcode/open-doors-code/README.md

 See [Parameters](#parameters) for the list of properties.
 You will be prompted for any property you didn't include in the file if it is needed for a given stage.

+## High-level overview of each step

+01 - Load the original data into a temporary database for processing (optional) 02 - Extract tags from stories and story links into a new `tags` table.
+03 - Export the distinct tags into a spreadsheet to enable wranglers to map tags to AO3 tags, and export story and story link information into spreadsheets used for searching.
+04 - Map the tags in the `tags` table
+05 - Create the final tables that will be used for the temp site and copy all the authors, stories and story links 06 - Copy the AO3 tags into the final story and story link rows 07 - Load chapters from files (optional)

 ### Step 01 - Load the original database into MySQL

+This step populates a set of temporary tables which will be used for later processes.

+#### eFiction

-    python 01-Load-into-Mysql.py -p <archive name>.yml
+    python 01-Load-eFiction-into-Mysql.py -p <archive name>.yml

-This imports the database file specified in the `db_input_file` into the `temp_db_database` on your MySQL server using the `db_host`, `db_user` and `db_password` properties.
+This imports the eFiction database file specified in the `db_input_file` into the `temp_db_database` on your MySQL server using the `db_host`, `db_user` and `db_password` properties.
 The destination database will be destroyed and recreated every time you run the script, so you can safely rerun it as often as needed.

-#### Notes on specific archives
-##### eFiction
 Dumps from eFiction sometimes include commands to recreate and use the database name from the original archive.
 This script should skip the command to use the original's archive name, but if it doesn't, make sure to edit `temp_db_database` to match the original archive's database name as later steps will fail otherwise.

+Some eFiction versions have comma-delimited ids in the story tag fields instead of the name of the tag.
+You will need to inspect the `fanfiction_stories` table to determine if this is the case before running the eFiction import script.
+The script will ask you if all the tag fields contain ids (rather than text).
+If they do, answer `y`, and it will look up the tag text in the original tag table.

-##### Automated Archive
+#### Automated Archive

+    python 01-Load-Automated-Archive-into-Mysql.py -p <archive name>.yml

+This imports the Automated Archive ARCHIVE_DB.pl file specified in the `db_input_file` property into the `temp_db_database` on your MySQL server using the `db_host`, `db_user` and `db_password` properties.
+The destination database will be destroyed and recreated every time you run the script, so you can safely rerun it as often as needed.

 *Import problems*: Some ARCHIVE_DB.pl files contain formatting that breaks the import.
 Common problems include, but are not limited to:
 - unescaped single quotes
 - irregular indents